 John Keats died in Rome on 23 February 1821 and was buried in the Protestant Cemetery.
 His last request was to be placed under a tombstone bearing no name or date, only the words, “Here lies One whose Name was writ in Water.”
 Severn and his doctor Brown erected the stone.
 On it they had a relief of a lyre with broken strings cut into it with the epitaph:

-This Grave contains all that was Mortal of a Young English Poet Who on his Death Bed, in the Bitterness of his Heart at the Malicious Power of his Enemies Desired these Words to be engravened on his Tomb Stone: Here lies One Whose Name was writ in Water.
+This Grave contains all that was Mortal of a Young English Poet Who on his Death Bed, in the Bitterness of his Heart at the Malicious Power of his Enemies Desired these Words to be engraved on his Tomb Stone: Here lies One Whose Name was writ in Water.
 24 February 1821.
-The text echo a sentimetn from Catullus LXX.
+The text echoes a sentiment from Catullus LXX.
 Sed mulier cupido quod dicit amanti, in vento et rapida scribere oportet aqua which means ‘ What a woman says to a passionate lover should be written in the wind and the running water.